Exbly00/infradon2/INFRA_DON/README.md

 This template should help get you started developing with Vue 3 in Vite.

+The `events` npm package was required in order to make pouchdb work.

+Don't forget to enable CORS (for all domains) on the CouchDB config page.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).